Alexander-Eager/AWEMediaCenter/Code/scraper/README.md

 		// This scraper is available to scrape metadata for this type of media item "type": <the type of media files>,

+		// If a single file can have multiple items in it, set this to true.
+		// The procedures below will be repeated for every file name match if true,
+		// so make sure your filename regex is strict "multiple items per file": <true or false>

 		// This helps you get information to use, like the name of the media item "filename": <regex to get backreferences from the media file path>,

+		// If this type is hierarchical, the metadata should be inherited from the parent folder "inherited metadata": {
+			<this type's property>: <parent type's property>
+		}

 		// List of procedures to run using the backreferences from "filename" "procedures": [